ericianni/osu_interview_fall19/online_module/what_is_unit_testing.md

 * **Error** - a mistake that introduces a fault (e.g. typo and conceptual misunderstanding)

 So, in plain English, a test can help identify when the program does not behave as intended and therefore indicates a fault exists.
-Once we know a fault exists, we can track it down and fix it, but we may never know what error actually caused the fault in the first place, but that is ultimately irrelevant.
+Once we know a fault exists, we can track it down and fix it.
+That said, we may never know what error actually caused the fault in the first place, but that is ultimately irrelevant.

 ### Types of Testing